 If you have more than one employer account, you must file RL-1 slips for each account, under the name and identification number shown on the Remittance of Source Deductions and Employer Contributions (form TPZ-1015.R.14.1-V, TPZ‑1015.R.14.2-V, TPZ-1015.R.14.3-V or TPZ-1015.R.14.4-V, according to your remittance frequency) for each one.

-If an employer succeeds another employer following the formation or winding-up of a corporation or following the acquisition of the major portion of the property of a business or of a separate part of a business, and there was no interruption in an employee's service, the successor employer and the previous employer must each file RL-1 slips for the period that concerns them.
+If an employer succeeds another employer following the formation or winding-up of a corporation or following the acquisition of the major portion of the property of a business or of a separate part of a business, and the employees did not stop working, the successor employer and the previous employer must each file RL-1 slips for the period that concerns them.